angela1C/Programming-and-Scripting-Project/README.md

 The project concerns the well-known Fisher's Iris data set.
 It entails researching the data set, and then writing documentation and code in the Python programming language based on that research.

-The first part of this document provides some background information on the Fisher Iris data set.
+- The first part of this document is the introduction to the project and contains the problem statement and requirements of the project.
+- The second part outlines some background information about Fisher's Iris data set, including a little bit about Fisher whom the data set is named after.
+Why the data set was collected and how.
-The next part outlines the tools used in preparing and executing this project.
+- The next part outlines the tools used in preparing and executing this project and what is required to run the code.
+- The iris data set is loaded into python in the script.
-The Iris data set is then analysed using the python programming language.
+- The Iris data set is then investigated using the python programming language.
+Using python to show a high level overview of the data describe it using some statistics.
+Explain the code used to produce these summary statistics.
-The first part of my analysis looks at an overview of the Fisher Iris data set including some summary statistics that describe the data at a high level and some basic plots that provide an overall picture of the Fisher Iris data set.
+- Show some basic plots that provide an overall picture of the Fisher Iris data set.
+-  look  more closely at the data with some more
 The next part of the analysis looks more closely at the species of iris plant when analysing the data set.
 Summary results are then provided.

 ##
-(The purpose of the project is to investigate the Fisher Iris data set using python code.
-My main aim in the project is therefore to learn python programming using the iris data set as the object to work on.
-I intend to use the python documentation to do this.
+The purpose of the project is to investigate the Fisher Iris data set using python code.
+My main aim in the project is therefore to learn python programming by applying it to the iris data set.
+I intend to use the python documentation to do this and to build up my knowledge of python and its relevant packages as I go along.
 A web search on the iris data set will return many pages.
-)

-## (look at a little bit about machine learning)
+I will take a look at some of these.
+Many of these apply machine learning to the iris data set.
+I will have a little look at this and why the iris dataset is considered such an important database in the field of statistical and machine learning.
+There is much reference to the fact that one class is linearly separable from the other two classes so I will look at this in the code.

 ## Problem Statement <a name="problem-statement"></a>
 The project should achieve the following goals: